Mining Safety: A Basic Understanding of Common Mine Hazards

 Aside from employing gravimetric sampling, real-time dust monitoring can be conducted to bolster safety onsite and in neighbouring communities.
 Through real-time personal dust monitoring, high exposure alarms can be set to immediately alert onsite personnel to dangerous exposure levels.
 Additionally, exposure data logs can facilitate the identification of tasks or activities associated with hazardous dust levels, offering a valuable resource for managers to correlate worker actions with peak readings.
 This data can be instrumental in evaluating the efficacy of dust suppression measures and newly instituted controls.
 Subsequently, managers can respond proactively by introducing more effective controls, addressing worker behaviour discrepancies, ensuring adherence to best practices, and implementing any other necessary measures.

 Alternatively, there are instruments in the market that combine both real-time monitoring and gravimetric sampling into single unit, such as the Nanozen DustCount 9000 Personal Dust Monitor.
-These instruments allow safety personnel to meet both safety and compliance requirements while also allowing worker to take advantage of both technologies without needing to wear multiple instruments or service and manage them separately.
+These instruments allow personnel to take advantage of both technologies without needing to wear multiple instruments or service and manage them separately.

 Beyond personal dust monitors, real-time monitoring stations such as the AirMetER Series can also be deployed in strategic locations to continuously monitor dust without the need for personnel to operate equipment onsite.
 Leveraging cloud-based data portals, site managers can gain remote access to a continuous flow of real-time data from these stations, including alerts for high dust levels at the unit’s location.
 This makes them ideal for use in perimeter monitoring or at the entrance of an underground mine.
 In such settings, real-time dust monitoring stations can alert managers when hazardous levels of dust are detected migrating from their site or approaching nearby communities, enabling immediate action to rectify the situation.
 Aside from providing alerts, this air quality data can also be embedded into a website to provide real-time statistics to staff or the public for transparency, demonstrating safe practice at the site.